 Sometimes you can see mould when it discolours walls, ceilings and other surfaces.
-If not visible, you might detect a musty, unpleasant odour instead.
-Check for moisture or condensation in corners of rooms, carpeted areas and near airconditioner units.
-Plants growing on, or close to, external walls can hold in moisture and promote mould growth.
-Make sure your walls and weep holes are clear of plants and soil.
+If you can't see it you might be able to detect a musty, unpleasant odour instead.
+Other areas in rooms that should be checked for moisture or condensation include; corners of rooms; carpeted areas and near air-conditioner units.